Daniel Merrier is a technical writer and instructional designer with an interest in personal finance.

 There's a lot to learn before you're ready to move out on your own and start your trek towards financial independence.
 There are a few key things you'll need to learn about money, like:

-- How to open and manage checking and savings accounts
+- how to open and manage checking and savings accounts,

-- How to make and stay on a budget
+- how to make and stay on a budget.

-Start an Emergency Fund
+Starting an Emergency Fund

-Stage #2: Managing Money in Young Adulthood
+Stage 2: Money Management in Young Adulthood

 Hopefully, you've successfully graduated high school before reaching adulthood.
 If you haven't, I recommend fixing that as soon as possible.
 However, assuming you've finished high school or have an equivalent certification like a GED, your next step would be to pursue your education even further.

 We've all heard the sermons on the value of higher education and the college students across the country who are going into debt to achieve it.
-Higher education doesn't always mean a four-year university degree, and for a lot of people, it isn't the right option.
+Higher education doesn't always mean a four-year university degree, and for a lot of people, this isn't the right option.

-Beginning A Career
+Beginning a Career

-Start Your Retirement Fund
+Starting a Retirement Fund

-You just finished college and landed that (kinda) dream job that will lead to your career.
+You just finished college and landed that dream(ish) job that will lead to the growth of your career over time.
 Interest is a beautiful thing.
 The earlier you begin to save, the faster it grows.
-It is entirely possible to become a millionaire with just $100 a month - and the earlier you invest, the sooner it happens.
+It is entirely possible to become a millionaire just by saving $100 a month, and the earlier you invest, the sooner it can happen.
 That boils down to lattes and pizza money for most of us.
-All you need is the dedication and a bit of investing knowledge to start.
+All you need is dedication and a bit of investing knowledge to start.

-Stage 3: Planning to Start a Family
+Stage 3: Budgeting for a Family

-The Responsibility of Financial Independence
+Facing the Responsibility of Financial Independence

-While you started this journey while entering adulthood, by making the commitment to start a family you've solidified the decision financial independence.
+You started this journey while entering adulthood, but by making the commitment to start a family, you've solidified the decision to gain financial independence.
+In fact, other people may now be financially dependent on you.

 You're not on your own anymore—you have others to think about.
-If it hasn't hit home before, it needs to now.
+If it hasn't hit home yet, it needs to now.
 You're at a point in your life when you've come almost full circle.
-Your family and community have been supporting your growth until this point - now it's time for you to help someone else.
+Your family and community have been supporting your growth until this point, and now it's time for you to help others.

-The number one cause of divorce in the United States is money problems, so if you can't agree on a budget, you might have to agree on alimony.
+Two can't always live as cheaply as one, and it's important to realize that before you decide it's time to settle down.
+The number-one cause of divorce in the United States is money problems, so if you can't agree on a budget, you might have to agree on alimony.